-UK economy shrinks by only 1.5% in Q1 despite lockdown
+UK economy showed resilience ahead of big lockdown easing

 Treasury chief Rishi Sunak said the March performance is “a promising sign of things to come.”

-Despite the March bounceback, the British economy remains 8.7% smaller than it was on the eve of the pandemic.
+Despite the March bounceback, the British economy remins 8.7% smaller than it was on the eve of the pandemic.
 That compares unfavorably with other Group of Seven industrial nations, such as the U.S., which is only 0.9% smaller.
 France, Germany and Italy, too, have also clawed back more ground.

 Hopes are high though that the British economy can recoup more of its pandemic losses over the coming months as restrictions are eased in the wake of sharply lower coronavirus infections and a successful vaccine rollout program.
 The Bank of England even thinks that the British economy will have recouped all its COVID-related losses by the end of this year.